 Fermented Elderberry Honey Recipe

-The moisture content in fresh elderberries when combined with raw honey, along with the natural yeast that is present on the surface, will create an environment that is perfect for fermentation.
+When fresh elderberries are combined with raw honey, the moisture content, along with the natural yeast that is present on the surface, creates an environment that is perfect for fermentation.

 Simply combine fresh elderberries in jar with raw honey.